 You can do this with chords but also when you play a solo.

-For more about music theory, learning arpeggios and scales, take one of my step by step guitar courses.
+For more about music theory, learning arpeggios and scales, sign up for my step by step guitar courses.